Peanut Butter S’more 7 Layer Bars

 - 8 oz sweetened condensed milk (a little more than half of a standard 14 oz can)

 - Preheat oven to 350F.
-Line 8-inch or 9-inch square baking pan with parchment paper.
+Line 8-inch or 9-inch square baking pan with parchment paper or aluminum foil.
 Spray generously with non-stick spray.
 Set aside.

 Do you call them Magic Bars, 7 Layer Bars, or Hello Dolly Bars?